How to create a happier workforce

 To do that, Justine says it’s all about listening.

 “Leaders need to create safe spaces for honest conversations and really listen to what people are saying,” she says.
 “When building these spaces for open communication, do so across multiple channels.
-That way, employees can share their experiences and concerns in the format they feel most comfortable with.”
+That way, employees can share their experiences and concerns in the format where they feel most comfortable.”

 Supporting employees to improve workplace happiness

-When measuring the top drivers of happiness at work, SEEK research showed that some of the traditional motivators – such as job security – ranked quite low.
+When measuring the top drivers of happiness at work, SEEK research showed that some of the traditional motivators – such as salary – ranked quite low.

 Looking at three of the top happiness drivers, Justine shares how leaders can influence positive change: